TOTE-Lab2-0/weather-hub/README.md

 ## What it does

 - Detects the user's location automatically via the browser
-- Displays current weather — temperature, condition, feels like, and weather icon
+- Displays current weather — temperature, feels like, wind speed
 - Shows an 8-hour forecast with real times and temperatures
 - Falls back to **Boring, Oregon** if location access is denied 🗺️